praffulr/RockPaperScissors/README.md

 The score is updated and shown at the end of each game, until the session ends.
 Before ending the game session, the summary of the session is shown.

+Instructions to run the game:
+=> If it's a windows machine, the included rps.exe file can be run directly to begin the game session.
+Alternatively, 'open command prompt -> type rps.exe -> press     enter' to play the game.
+=> In a linux machine, Enter the RockPaperScissors folder and 'Open a new terminal -> run ./compile.sh -> A new file called rps is generated in the folder -> type ./rps and press enter' to play the game.

 User Choice:
 The user chooses his choice by typing an appropriate number in the terminal.